sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 term = @"UserSettingsStoreQuery:ApplicationPrivateSettings\YellowNamespace\YellowOptionsPage\IsDisplayingYellowCommandRaw"
 ```

-UserSettingsStoreQuery:<query> (or `@"UserSettingsStoreQuery:ApplicationPrivateSettings\YellowNamespace\YellowOptionsPage\IsDisplayingYellowCommandRaw"`) is just one _term_.
+`UserSettingsStoreQuery:<query>` (or `@"UserSettingsStoreQuery:ApplicationPrivateSettings\YellowNamespace\YellowOptionsPage\IsDisplayingYellowCommandRaw"`) is just one _term_.
 Terms are like variables, you can define multiple terms, then use them in the _expression_.
-Expression is a like a if condition with operants & \[and], | \[or], ! \[not], () \[parentheses].
+Expression is like a if condition with operants & \[and], | \[or], ! \[not], () \[parentheses].
 Examples in the [documentation](docs.microsoft.com/en-us/visualstudio/extensibility/how-to-use-rule-based-ui-context-for-visual-studio-extensions?view=vs-2019) will give you a better idea.

 Time for the implementation.
-First declare a const string in OptionsPage for the query of the rule.
+First declare a const string in `OptionsPage` for the query of the rule.

 ```csharp
 /// <summary>